ibm-watson-data-lab/slack-analytics-about-service/README.md

 	* As _URL_, enter the service URL, e.g.  `https://about-slack.mybluemix.net/ask`.
 	* Choose `POST` as _method_.
 	* Take note of the token.
 You need this value in the next step when you configure the service.
-	* Optionally, enable autocomplete and provide a description `Learn more about your Slack team` and usage hint `@user #channel`
+	* Optionally, enable autocomplete and provide a description `Learn more about your Slack team` and usage hint `@user #channel keyword`
 	* Save the slash command integration.

-4. Define user-defined variable `SLACK_TOKEN` and assign the token value from the Slack integration settings screen.
+4. Define user-defined variable `SLACK_TOKEN` and assign the token value from the Slack _integration settings_ screen.

 	```
 	$ cf set-env about-slack SLACK_TOKEN <SLACK_TOKEN_VALUE>